lukejamestodd1/fruit_salad/fruit_salad.md

 Clone this repository to your projects folder

-Add the names of three surprise vegetables here:
+Add the names of three SURPRISE VEGETABLES here:

-1. Potato
+1. POTATO
-2. Broccoli
+2. BROCCOLI
-3. Cauliflower
+3. CAULIFLOWER

 Save, add, and commit your changes.
 Push them to the remote.